 Pharmacological actions of histamine include the increase of capillary and post capillary venular permeability.
 This vascular change leads to the wheal-flare response.
 Large reactions can cause an amplification of a reaction to a nearby skin test.

-Histamine is degraded either by oxidative deamination or by methylation and oxidative deamination so that the principal excretion products are imidazoleacetic acid-riboside and 1-methyl imidazoleacetic acid respectively.
+Histamine is degraded either by oxidative deamination or by methylation and oxidative deamination or so that the principal excretion products are imidazoleacetic acid-riboside and 1-methyl imidazoleacetic acid respectively.

-10 atopic subjects and 10 non-atopics were tested with Positive Skin Test Control - Histamine Solutions, and two negative control solutions.
+10 atopic subjects and 10 non-atopics were tested with Positive Skin Test Control - Histamine Solutions, and to negative control solutions.
 Thirteen females (35-49 years old; mean age 36.5) and 7 males (23-45 years old; mean age 36.4) were tested.
 This study included 19 Caucasian subjects and 1 African American subject.

-Different skin test devices produce different skin test responses.(14,15) Study results are summarized in Table 1 and Table 2.
+Different skin test devices produce different skin test responses.
+Study results are summarized in Table 1 and Table 2.
 Atopic and non-atopic subject information was combined, as there were no significant differences in their skin responses.

-Summation of wheal $(\Sigma W)$ or summation of erythema $(\Sigma E)$ was determined by measuring the longest diameter and the mid-point orthogonal diameter of the wheal or erythema response and summing the two measurements.
+Summation of wheal ( $\Sigma$ W) or summation of erythema ( $\Sigma$ E) was determined by measuring the longest diameter and the midpoint orthoganol diameter of the wheal or erythema response and summing the two measurements.

-Table 1: Positive Skin Test Control Solutions (n = 20)
+TABLE 1: POSITIVE SKIN TEST CONTROL SOLUTIONS (n = 20)

 Skin Test Technique (Skin Test Device)

-Scratch† (Scarifier) Puncture† (Prick Lancetter) Puncture† (Bifurcated Vaccinating Needle)
+Scratch† (Scarifier) 6mg/mL Puncture† (Prick Lancetter) Puncture† (Bifurcated Vaccinating Needle) 6mg/mL

-Histamine Base Concentration 6mg/mL 6mg/mL 6mg/mL
+Histamine Base Concentration

 Summation of Wheal/ Summation of Erythema ΣW ΣΕ ΣW ΣΕ ΣW ΣΕ

 Skin Response (mm)§ 20 76 12 49 13 56

 Range 11-36 55-103 8-16 37-66 9-18 43-78

 Standard Deviation 5.6 11.9 2.1 6.8 2.2 8.7